Overview

 ## Related patterns

-The [LangChain frontend patterns](/oss/python/langchain/frontend/overview)—markdown messages, tool calling, optimistic updates, and more—work with any LangGraph graph.
-The `useStream` hook provides the same core API whether you use `createAgent`, `createDeepAgent`, or a custom `StateGraph`.
+The [LangChain frontend patterns](/oss/python/langchain/frontend/overview)—markdown messages, tool calling, human-in-the-loop, resumable streams, and time travel—work with any LangGraph graph.
+The stream API provides the same core data model whether you use `createAgent`, `createDeepAgent`, or a custom `StateGraph`.

 <div className="source-links">